kimlehtinen/univaasa-mobile-app-course/INSTALLATION.md

 npm install
 ```

-## Run on Android emulator
+## Run on Android (Device or emulator)
+If you run on real device, you need to enable developer settings and usb debugging.

 ```
-# run on android emulator (requires Android Studio, Android emulator and JDK)
+# run on android
-react-native run-android
+npm run android
 ```

-Sometimes running on emulator stops working.
-If this happens, stop the `react-native run-android` process, and do this:
+Sometimes running on android stops working.
+If this happens, stop the `npm run android` process, and do this:
 ```
 # go to android directory
 cd android